jhahn678/component-lib-test/README.md

 ## About

 This is a basic setup for a cross-platform component library using React-Native, TypeScript and Storybook.
-It utilizes <b><a href="https://docs.expo.dev/">Expo</a></b> which allows developers to easily spin up a playground on their mobile-device to view their components.
+It utilizes <b><a href="https://docs.expo.dev/">Expo</a></b> which allows developers to easily spin up a playground on their mobile-device OR simulator to view their component as they're making changes.

 <hr>
 <br>